emacsgifs/emacsgifs.github.io/_drafts/2016-09-25-pcase-lambda-a-few-examples.md

 The
 [`pcase.el`](http://repo.or.cz/w/emacs.git/blob/HEAD:/lisp/emacs-lisp/pcase.el) package
 brings pattern matching to Emacs Lisp.
-Unfortunately the documentation is a little sparse, so I'm posting a few articles to dig deeper into `pcase`.
+Unfortunately the documentation is a little sparse.
+Hopefully this article will go some way to helping you get a handle on `pcase` and it's associated macros.

 ## What is pattern matching?